tailcallhq/tailcallhq.github.io/outlines/how-to-use-graphql-aliases.md

 ## Need of Aliases in GraphQL

-A. Why do we need Aliases in GraphQL
+A. Importance of Aliases in GraphQL

+- Discuss the necessity of Aliases in GraphQL

 B. Problem that Aliases addresses

-- Problems with traditional methods
+- Common issues with traditional methods

-C. How Aliases solves the problem
+- How Aliases addresses these issues

-(Diagram - Image demonstrating how aliases successfully address the problem)
+(Diagram - Image demonstrating how Aliases successfully address the problem)

 ## Using Aliases in GraphQL Mutation

 A. Integrating Aliases in Mutation

-- Effectively integrate aliases in mutation
+- Effectively integrate Aliases in mutation queries

+  (Diagram - illustrate how Aliases are effectively integrated within mutation queries)

-- Impact of Aliases on Mutations
+- Impact of Aliases on Mutations Responses

 B. Handling Mutations using Aliases

+- Ways to manage Mutations using Aliases

 C. Simplifying Mutation Responses

-- Strategies for managing responses with aliases
+- Strategies for managing responses with Aliases

-## Advance use-case of Aliases
+## Advanced use-case of Aliases

 A. Nested Aliases in Complex queries

-- Implementing nested aliases in queries
+- Implementing Nested Aliases in GraphQL queries

 B. Combining Nested Aliases with Mutations

-- Benefits of combining aliases with Mutations
+- Benefits and strategies of combining Aliases with Mutations

 C. Using fragments to streamline mutations

+- Ways to use fragments to streamline Mutations

 ## Benefits of practicing Aliases

 A. Improved Performance

+- Aliases enhance query performance

 B. Flexible Data Retrieval

+- How Aliases help in flexible data retrieval

 C. Simplifies Complex queries

 D. Conflict Avoidance

+- Use of Aliases to avoid conflicts in naming conventions

 ## Difficulties with GraphQL Aliases

 A. Readability Concerns

+- Potential readability issues with Aliases

 B. Versioning and Compatibility issues

+- Challenges with the version of GraphQL Aliases (e.g., backward compatibility, evolving schemes)

 C. Tooling limitations

+- What is Tooling limitation in the context of GraphQL

+- Challenges with debugging tools for Aliases

+- Real-life scenarios where tooling falls short

 D. Complexity in debugging